Mealybugs are tiny slow-moving insects, covered with a pale 'mealy' powder like coating, that suck sap from plants and spread disease.

 Mild temperatures and high humidity are perfect conditions for mealybugs to breed but prolonged hot weather reduces numbers.
 Damaging infestations can occur on citrus trees, daphne, and other ornamental plants.
 Orchids and ferns, especially in greenhouse, can also become infested.
 Mealybugs will attack bulbs in storage and the roots of some plants.

-Mealy bugs are members of the family - Pseudococcidae.
+- Mealy bugs (see also root mealybugs) are members of the family - Pseudococcidae.